metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 - [Customer Zero: Embedding SDK demo application](https://github.com/metabase/embedding-sdk-customer-zero)

 ______

-For more detailed how to build Metabase embedding SDK locally please see the [documentation](https://github.com/metabase/metabase/blob/master/enterprise/frontend/src/embedding-sdk/README.md).
+For a more detailed guide on how to build the Metabase embedding SDK locally, please refer to the [documentation](https://github.com/metabase/metabase/blob/master/enterprise/frontend/src/embedding-sdk/README.md).